 Department of Classics and Archaeology

 Current Research

-My PhD thesis was on the use of Homeric quotation, allusion, parody and cento in the work of the satirical author Lucian of Samosata (who wrote in Greek in the 2nd century AD).
-I am currently revisiting this material in more depth; in particular I am considering Lucian's versions of Ajax and the Judgement of Paris.
-I have also been exploring his enigmatic text 'Makrobioi' ('Long-Lived Persons'), which has generally been considered spurious.
+My PhD thesis was on the use of Homeric quotation, allusion, parody and cento across the work of the satirical author Lucian of Samosata (who wrote in Greek in the 2nd century AD).
+I am currently revisiting this material in more depth; in particular I have already published a chapter on Lucian's comic version of the Judgement of Paris.
+I have also been exploring his enigmatic text 'Macrobioi' ('Long-Lived Persons'), which has generally been considered spurious.

+Department of Classics and Archaeology